NII-Kobayashi/Collective-Anticipation-and-Response/Fitting_C/README.md

    where

-      *File: file name of the event
+      *File: File name of the event

-      $error: fitting error evaluated by 1- R^2, where R^2 is the coefficient of determination (Equation 2 in the paper).
+      $error: Fitting error evaluated by 1- R^2, where R^2 is the coefficient of determination (Equation 2 in the paper).